Aurora Borealis Adventure: Tips for Your Fairbanks Trip

 Going on a Lupine Hunt

 June 7.
 Time to go on a wildflower hunt.
 I had seen photos of some amazing Lupine blooms, so we set off to see what we could find.
-On a suggestion that we explore North Oak Creek Road we ended up at the Baxter Pass Trail Head.
-It was a chilly day with drizzles of rain off and on, but the dark sky added some drama and some nice soft light for some interesting photos.
+Following the suggestion that we explore North Oak Creek Road, we ended up at the Baxter Pass Trail Head.
+It was a chilly day with drizzles of rain off and on, but the dark sky added drama and some nice soft light for interesting photos.

 There seemed to be endless photo opportunities with the dark and stormy clouds and the patches of color.
-Eventually we grew hungry so we headed back down the mountain to the Old Mount Whitney Fish Hatchery were we found a picnic table to break out our lunch.
+Eventually we grew hungry, so we headed back down the mountain to the Old Mount Whitney Fish Hatchery where we found a picnic table to break out our lunch.

 Today we arrived at Playa Santipac.
 At the gate we paid 200 pesos for one night thinking we would move on the next day, but we ended up spending two nights.
 The campground was fairly busy, but we did find a suitable site with a palapa about 1/2 mile down the beach.